-Some treatments and therapies offered at Olympus include:
+Treatments and therapies offered at Olympus

-- Medication-assisted treatment is often a critical component of the recovery process when detoxing from alcohol.
+Our MAT Program in Florida is often a critical component of the recovery process when detoxing from alcohol.
 Withdrawing from alcohol can be life threatening, and that’s why seeking medical attention during this step is vital.

-- Cognitive-behavioral therapy is one of the core treatment options when dealing with a wide range of substance use disorders and mental health conditions.
+CBT is one of the core treatment options when dealing with a wide range of substance use disorders and mental health conditions.
 CBT can help you improve self-control, avoid triggers, and develop coping strategies.

-- Dialectical behavior therapy is a specific type of CBT that teaches people how to live in the moment.
+DBT therapy is a specific type of CBT that teaches people how to live in the moment.
 It develops healthy ways to cope with stress and better regulate emotions, and this can have a dramatic impact on the overall recovery process.